 Whatever the reasons, counseling can be very beneficial.

-Why not try to refine yourself to the best parent you know how to be with the skills gained from counseling?
+Why not try to refine yourself into the best parent you know how to be with the skills gained from counseling?
 Some examples of possible skills learned could be communicating with more patience or learning to set boundaries.

 As parents, we are responsible for several things.